Survey of critical issues facing our region

 Who conducted the Poll?

-The 2024 Pulse survey was conducted by GQR, a leading Washington-based polling firm.
-GQR conducted a 15-minute mixed mode survey among 1,200 adults in Baltimore City and Baltimore, Anne Arundel, Harford, Howard, Carroll, and Queen Anne’s counties from September 3-9, 2024.
+The 2025 Pulse survey was conducted by GQR, a leading Washington-based polling firm.
+GQR conducted a 15-minute mixed mode survey among 1,200 adults in Baltimore City and Baltimore, Anne Arundel, Harford, Howard, Carroll, and Queen Anne’s counties between March 27 and April 2.

-Live phone, text-to-web, and online interviews each made up 33% of respondents.
-Respondents were compiled from a representative distinct set and sample of the target area’s general population.
+Live phone, text-to-web, and online interviews each made up 33 percent of respondents.
+Respondents were compiled from a representative stratified set and panel sample of the target area’s general population.

 Methodology